zhushule/my-shop/README.md

 **[My Shop Frontend - Live Demo](https://orange-coast-04ce4a30f.5.azurestaticapps.net)**

-Sometime you getting "Failed to fetch prodcuts due to CORS policy please to refrash the webisite
+Sometime you getting "Failed to fetch products" due to CORS policy please to refresh the website

 ## Features